 7 Household Items That Should Never Be Flushed Down the Toilet

-Toilets are a common household fixture that we all are using every day.
-It’s easy to take its convenience for granted, but it’s essential to keep in mind that it’s not a garbage can.
-Certain things should never go down the toilet because they could cause blockage in the drain or damage in sewer lines.
+The toilet is a ubiquitous fixture in the home that we are using every day.
+We tend to think of the convenience of it for granted, but it’s important to remember that it’s not a garbage can.
+There are some things that shouldn’t to be flushed into the drain because they can cause obstruction in the drain or damage for sewer drains.

 Key Takeaways